storyblok/storyblok-docs/content/content-delivery/en/core-resources/links/retrieve-multiple-links.md

 | `paginated` | Set this to `1` if you want to retrieve the paginated results.
 With the parameters `per_page` and `page` you can define the page size and page number |
 | `cv` | Read more about cache version at [Cache invalidation](#topics/cache-invalidation) |

-Attention: This API endpoint is not paged.
+Attention: This API endpoint is not paged by default.
+Activate it using `paginated=1`.

 ;examplearea